 One thing about the Loveless Ash Vacuum Cougar+ is that it has no wheels.
 So, moving it around isn’t that easy.

-BACOENG 5.3-Gallon Ash Vacuum with Double Stage Filtration System – Best for Low Noise
+Best for Low Noise: BACOENG 5.3-Gallon Ash Vacuum with Double Stage Filtration System

 With the BACOENG 5.3-Gallon Ash Vacuum, we experienced the most significant drop in noisiness.
-This is why we consider it the best for low noise amongst the products in our best ash vacuum reviews.
+This is why we consider it the best for low noise among the products in our best ash vacuum reviews.

 With a tank capacity of 5.3 gallons, this vacuum is great for indoor cleaning.
 But we also used it as an external vacuum cleaner.
 So, small-scale or medium scale cleaning mostly.